adkinsrs/sadkins_site/misc.md

 * Nov 4 - Laundry Love: Finding Joy in a Common Chore - Patric Richardson
 * Nov 19 - Preacher: Book 1 - Garth Ennis and Steve Dillon
   * Comic book collection.
 This one has 11 issues
+* Nov 21 - The Absolute at Large - Karel Čapek

 ## 2023